asnt/eccv2020-sharp-workshop/readme.md

 The *ground-truth shapes*, `Y`, are the raw scans, or the fitted body models in a variant of the challenge on human scans.

 The *partial scans*, `X`, are generated synthetically from the ground-truth shapes, `Y`.
-The idea is, for example, to simulate the partial acquisition of an object with a hand-held scanner.
+The idea is to simulate the partial acquisition produced by a 3D scanner, e.g. a hand-held scanner.

 For *training*, only the ground-truth shapes, `Y`, are provided.